rust-lang/rust/text/0000-macros-1.1.md

   crates twice, once as `rustc-macro` and once as an rlib.
 Does Cargo have enough information to do this?
 Are the extensions needed here backwards-compatible?

+* What sort of guarantees will be provided about the runtime environment for plugins?
+Are they sandboxed?
+Are they run in the same process?

+* Should the name of this library be `rustc_macros`?
+The `rustc_` prefix normally means "private".
+Other alternatives are `macro` (make it a contextual keyword), `macros`, `proc_macro`.

+* Should a `Context` or similar style argument be threaded through the APIs?
+  Right now they sort of implicitly require one to be threaded through thread-local-storage.

+* Should the APIs here be namespaced, perhaps with a `_1_1` suffix?